What is Ad Targeting?

 Targeted ads are more relevant for users than non-targeted ads.
 Thus, users’ likeliness to interact with an ad and install the promoted app is higher.

-As a result, targeted ad campaigns create better conversion, higher post-install engagement, more purchases, and higher revenues.
+As a result, targeted ad campaigns create better conversion rates, higher post-install engagement, more purchases, and higher revenues.

 In conclusion, ad targeting makes user acquisition campaigns more effective and more efficient.